A-Soden/Choropleth_paints_thousand_words/README.md

 # Choropleth_paints_thousand_words
-Python code to create Choropleth
+Python code to create a Choropleth
+The step by step guide accompanying this Jupyter notebook is on my blog Imparo Analytics https://imparoanaltyics.com/